 Sustainability – Having a long-term impact upon communities and institutions overseas and in the UK and to develop sustainable networks.

 Objective - To provide professional development opportunities to sports professionals to broaden their experiences, extend their global awareness and enhance leadership capacity.

 IDEALS Professional has been developed to offer British sport development practitioners a chance to broaden their professional experience, increase their global awareness and enhance their leadership skills while helping to build the capacity of local NGBs, sports governing bodies and organisations involved in sport.

 Based on their skills, background and experience, professionals work in country with a variety of partners across the sporting landscape.
 For example, they may be matched with Non-Governmental Organisations (NGOs) delivering sport development, or placed directly with the relevant NGBs supporting coaching, administration and broad sport development roles.

 Professionals undertake a three to five week placement which is coordinated through the appropriate NGB of sport.

-Partner - UK Sport IDEALS
+Partner - UK Sport